Discover Jesus \ Events \Peter's Confession

 On Friday, August 12, 29 CE, Jesus and the apostles departed for Mount Hermon, where three of the apostles would accompany Jesus when he experienced the Transfiguration.

 On August 9, 29 CE, Jesus and his apostles began traveling towards Caesarea-Philippi.
 On the way, they passed through a beautiful area in a valley from where they could see Mount Hermon.
-Jesus had spent two significant seasons on this mount – the times of his “great temptation,” and the forty days immediately following his baptism by John the Baptist.
+Jesus had spent a significant season on this mount during his "great temptation."
 They were on their way to Mount Hermon because Jesus wanted to share a remarkable experience with them that he knew would be strengthening for them in the difficult days to come.

 As they passed south of the Waters of Merom, the apostles were discussing their recent experiences spreading the gospel, how their message was received, and what the people thought of the Master.